smenjas/software-engineering-notes/donald-knuth-all-questions-answered.md

 impact.
 Will we have more people actually understanding how it all works, or will we have magic, that only a few actually understand.

 **DK:** This is a paradox and I wish I knew.
-I just gave you a couple of, So I know that my grandkids are pretty fascinated by some applications that you might say are fairly like programming and they put together objects and the objects can move.
+I just gave you a couple of...
+So I know that my grandkids are pretty fascinated by some applications that you might say are fairly like programming and they put together objects and the objects can move.
 I can't remember the names of the systems that they do.
 So they're doing more than just passively playing games, although games are...
 I